Is Phenibut Legal In The USA, UK, Canada Or Internationally?

 While is can and does happen, Phenibut is difficult to abuse.
 It doesn’t produce a high or cause any kind of intense euphoria.
 Taking more than the effective dose isn’t going to make much difference.

 How long it takes the effects of Phenibut to be felt varies from user to user, but taking Phenibut powder dissolved in water or juice on an empty stomach seems to give the fastest results, as quickly as 20 minutes for some people.
 In other users it may take as long as a couple of hours, especially when taking capsules or taking it with food.
-Check out our complete guide on the best way to take Phenibut.

 Most users report it takes around 1 or 2 hours to start to feel the effects, most of which last around 4 or 5 hours.
 In some cases some of the effects may last well into the next day.
 While you won’t know exactly how Phenibut will affect you, these descriptions can give you an idea of what you might expect from the positive Phenibut effects: